lookbook-hq/lookbook/README.md

 The `workbench` app will be started in development mode and any changes to Lookbook's views or assets will immediately be reflected in the UI.

+### Docs site

+The [Lookbook docs site](https://lookbook.build) is built using [Bridgetown](https://www.bridgetownrb.com/) and the source files can be found in the `./docs` directory.

+To see a local version of the site run `bin/docs` from the root of this repo and then visit http://localhost:4000 in your browser.

 ### Testing

 Lookbook uses RSpec for testing.